Paul Scheer says the plot of his 'weird, fun' new flick, Slice, may seem hard to swallow

 Tell us about the other movie, Summer '03.

-Summer '03 is a little bit more straight down the middle.
+Scheer: Summer '03 is a little bit more straight down the middle.
 Summer '03 is written and directed by this amazing new filmmaker.
 Her name is Becca Gleason.
-It stars Joey King, who is in this movie The Kissing Booth, which is apparently the most watched movie of all time on Netflix.
+It stars Joey King, who is in this movie The Kissing Booth, which is apparently the most-watched movie of all time on Netflix.

 It sounds like the plot of a real ill-conceived porno.
 It's not.
 It's really well done and it actually happened to our director when her grandmother died.
 That's what her grandmother told her.
 Her grandmother like literally sabotaged every member of the family.
 The opening scene of the movie is the grandma bringing in each member of the family .
 We all get told something very destructive to the way that we live our lives.
 So hers is, in many ways, the nicest.
 A priest is involved.
 An old Nazi is involved.
 You'll hear all about it.